 Lexmark printers are tested throughout the development cycle according to the protocols of the internationally recognized Blue Angel ecolabel.
-Emission results for TVOCs, benzene, styrene, ozone, dust and ultrafine particles are compared to the stringent Blue Angel limits set forth in the standard, and summary reports of Lexmark product emissions are available to customers upon request.
+Emission results for total volatile organic compounds, benzene, styrene, ozone, dust and ultrafine particles are compared to the stringent Blue Angel limits set forth in the standard, and summary reports of Lexmark product emissions are available to customers upon request.

-Lexmark owns and operates a Blue Angel-certified and ISO 17025-accredited chemical emission test facility.
-This allows us to perform official tests for Blue Angel certification and EPEAT.
-We also conduct additional tests to gain a better understanding of emissions sources and solutions for mitigation.
+Lexmark owns and operates a Blue Angel certified and ISO 17025 accredited chemical emission test laboratory.
+This allows us to perform accredited in-house tests for Blue Angel certification and EPEAT.
+Moreover, frequent trials are conducted to gain a better understanding of emissions sources and solutions for mitigation.